jon-jacky/Piety/viewer/README.md

 - **C-x C-b** - Show list of buffers in viewer window.

-- **RET** - Select a buffer from the list in the focus window and show it in the same window.
+- **RET** - Select a buffer from the list in the window and show it in the same window.
     (RET is the Return or Enter key.)

-- **M-RET** - Select an item from the viewer window and show it in the editor window.
+- **M-RET** - Select an item from the list in the viewer window and show it in the editor window.
-    File name, buffer name, URL, or link is on line at cursor in viewer window.
+    Buffer name, file name, URL, or link is on the line at the cursor in the list in the viewer window, put there by the *C-x C-b* keycode, or by the *N*, *lsl*, lslt*, or *gr* commands.

 - **C-x v** - Switch focus from editor window to viewer window.